jamie-brannan/hundred-days-swift/13__peggle/d046__notes.md

 }
 ```

->The // create a ball comment is where your current ball creation code goes.
-The // create a box comment is what we're going to write in just a moment.
+>The `//` create a ball comment is where your current ball creation code goes.
+The `//` create a box comment is what we're going to write in just a moment.
 >
+>First, we're going to use a new property on nodes called `zRotation`.
+>
->First, we're going to use a new property on nodes called zRotation.
-When creating the background image, we gave it a Z position, which adjusts its depth on the screen, front to back.
+>When creating the background image, we gave it a Z position, _which adjusts its depth on the screen_, front to back.
 If you imagine sticking a skewer through the Z position – i.e., going directly into your screen – and through a node, then you can imagine Z rotation: it rotates a node on the screen as if it had been skewered straight through the screen.
 >
->To create randomness we’re going to be using both Int.random(in:) for integer values and CGFloat.random(in:) for CGFloat values, with the latter being used to create random red, green, and blue values for a UIColor.
-So, replace the // create a box comment with this:
+>To create randomness we’re going to be using both `Int.random(in:)` for integer values and `CGFloat.random(in:)` for CGFloat values, with the latter being used to create random red, green, and blue values for a UIColor.
+So, replace the `//` create a box comment with this:

 ```swift
 let size = CGSize(width: Int.random(in: 16...128), height: 16)